31st Marine Expeditionary Unit: 9-11

-On 12 September 2001, which was 11 September on the East Coast, the Marines of the 31st MEU's Battalion Landing Team 2nd Battalion 5th Marines (BLT 2/5) were secured in their barracks on Camp Hansen as a Super Typhoon was passing over Okinawa, Japan.
-Marines became aware of the September 11 attacks through the Armed Forces Network television and radio stations, and word quickly spread.
-That evening the 31st MEU received a 96-hour warning order for deployment and was notified that the Navy ships were en route to load as quickly as possible.
-Although the storm was still in progress, Marines prepared their personal gear, plans were made, and vehicles and equipment were quickly moved to the port facility and onto the ships.
+Late in the evening of September 11, 2001, all US Forces were secured to their quarters as Super Typhoon Nari was passing over Okinawa.
+After the September 11 attacks, the MEU received a 96-hour warning order for deployment and was notified that naval shipping was en route to embark them soonest.
+Marines prepared to deploy and began stagin equipment as the storm continued.
 The helicopter squadron was the last to board due to the passing storm, and the on-load was successfully completed in 93 hours.
-The 31st MEU then steamed south towards their anticipated destination, Afghanistan.
-As the ships passed Singapore, their destination was changed to East Timor.
-There the MEU again supported UNTAET operations.
-It was later found out that the 15th Marine Expeditionary Unit, just returning from a deployment to East Timor, was assigned the task of heading to Afghanistan.
+The MEU immediately steamed south towards its expected destination, Afghanistan.
+As the ships passed Singapore, the MEU was re-tasked to support UNTAET operations in East Timor.
+The 15th Marine Expeditionary Unit, returning from a deployment to East Timor, was assigned the task of supporting combat operations in Afghanistan.

 21st century

 From September 2004 to March 2005, the 31st MEU, including Battalion Landing Team 1st Battalion 3rd Marines with attached Charlie Battery of 1st Battalion 12th Marines, conducted combat actions during the Iraq War.
 Participation included a major role in Operation Phantom Fury, the clearing of Fallujah in November 2004.

 With organizational changes to Marine Corps' reconnaissance units in 2006, all the MEU's Special Operations Capable (SOC) designations were removed.
 The 31st MEU then became titled as a Maritime Contingency Force, although it remains capable of conducting the same wide variety of specialized missions on both sea and land.

 In February 2006, the 31st MEU was sent to the Philippines to provide relief assistance during the mudslides in southern Leyte.

-On 21 September 2007, the 31st MEU Command Element dedicated its headquarters building at Camp Hansen, Okinawa to Sergeant Rafael Peralta, who died in Iraq during Operation Phantom Fury while assigned to the 31st MEU BLT 1/3 Alpha Company 1st Platoon.
+On September 21, 2007, the 31st MEU Command Element dedicated its headquarters building at Camp Hansen, Okinawa to Sergeant Rafael Peralta, who died in Iraq during Operation Phantom Fury while assigned to the 31st MEU BLT 1/3 Alpha Company 1st Platoon.
 Sgt Peralta received the Navy Cross for his actions in Fallujah.

-In May and June 2008, the MEU participated in Operation Caring Response after Cyclone Nargis hit Myanmar.